harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

 ------------
 Abator can be run in the following ways:

+- From the command line with an XML configuration
-- As an Ant taks with an XML configuration
+- As an Ant task with an XML configuration
 - From another Java program with an XML configuration
 - From another Java program with a Java based configuration

 I'll discuss each method briefly.

+1. Running Abator from the command line

+   Abator can be run from the command line.
+The JAR manifest includes the name of the default class, or you can specify it yourself.
+The Abator runner class takes two arguments: the name of the configuration file, and a flag (true or false) specifying whether existing Java files should be overwritten.
+If the flag is false, then Abator will write the newly generated Java file to the proper directory with a unique name (e.g. MyClass.java.1, MyClass.java.2, etc.).

+   You must still create an Abator XML configuration file.
+If the file is named "abatorConfig.xml", then any of the following command lines will run
+   abator:

+   java -jar abatorXXX.jar abatorConfig.xml false
+   java -jar abatorXXX.jar abatorConfig.xml true
+   java -cp abatorXXX.jar org.apache.ibatis.abator.api.AbatorRunner abatorConfig.xml false
+   java -cp abatorXXX.jar org.apache.ibatis.abator.api.AbatorRunner abatorConfig.xml true

-1. Running Abator from Ant
+2. Running Abator from Ant

   Abator includes a simple Ant task.
 The task must be defined in your build.xml file, and the task has two parameters.
 Here is an example